jmandel/ansible-ccda/README.md

-# Configuration Management for Direct Server + SMART C-CDA Receiver
+# Auto-Configuration for Direct Server + SMART C-CDA Receiver

 Use these scripts to get a fresh Ubuntu 12.10 machine up and running with:
  * Direct Java Reference Implementation version 2.1